eficode/robotframework-oxygen/DEVGUIDE.md

 ### Configuring LocustHandler to Oxygen

-Let's open the python interpreter by running `python` from the `locustenv` directory and check that we can import the locusthandler:
+Let's open the Python interpreter by running `python` from the `locustenv` directory and check that we can import the locusthandler:

 ```
 (locustenv) $ python
-Python 3.7.7
+Python 3.10
 Type "help", "copyright", "credits" or "license" for more information.
 >>> import locusthandler.locusthandler
 >>>
 ```

 Running this should not produce any errors, and we can import file `locusthandler.py` from `/locusthandler` folder we created.
-[Read more about packaging python projects from here.](https://packaging.python.org/glossary/#term-import-package) Next we can exit the python intepreter (CTRL + D) and write following lines to the end of `lib/python3.7/site-packages/oxygen/config.yml`:
+[Read more about packaging python projects from here.](https://packaging.python.org/glossary/#term-import-package) Next we can exit the python intepreter (CTRL + D) and write following lines to the end of `lib/python3.10/site-packages/oxygen/config.yml`:

 ```
 locusthandler.locusthandler: